Author: Sexual Diversity

 This is a question that's often asked by young people, now there is much more openness and honesty about discussing male homosexuality and lesbianism.
-As you grow up it is normal to think sexually about both the same sex and the opposite sex.
-Some people know exactly who they are attracted to, but others may experiment with sexual experiences, including those with members of the same sex, during the years they are exploring their own sexuality.
+As you grow up, it is normal to think sexually about both the same sex and the opposite sex.
+Some people know exactly who they are attracted to, but others may experiment with sexual experiences, including those with members of the same sex, during the years they are exploring their sexuality.

 It isn't unusual to feel attracted to someone you're close to or admire, like a close friend or a great teacher.
 But this doesn't always mean you're gay, a lesbian, or bisexual.
-Determining your sexual orientation can be a confusing experience, but only you can truly determine it, on your own terms.
+Determining your sexual orientation can be a confusing experience, but only you can truly determine it, on your terms.
 There's no real test for it yet, so the most reliable method is to look at your history and feelings, and make an educated guess.

 Some Reasons Why You Might Be Questioning Your Sexual Orientation:

-Fist you should be clear on your definition of gay, and understand that sexuality is considered by some to be a very complex issue.
+First, you should be clear on your definition of gay, and understand that sexuality is considered by some to be a very complex issue.

-When it comes down to it, there is no reliable "Am I Gay test", so the only way to know that you are gay is to look within yourself to determine your own thoughts and feelings towards others of the same sex.
+When it comes down to it, there is no reliable "Am I Gay test", so the only way to know that you are gay is to look within yourself to determine your thoughts and feelings towards others of the same sex.

 You might also want to consider the possibility that you are neither gay nor straight and are bisexual - or just curious.
 It can help to talk to other people who are going through the same thing.
 Find out if there's a young men's or women's group in your area for lesbian, gay or bisexual people.